Machining maintenance manager : Anthony Blanchard

 My employer accompanied me by financing this project.

-What do you think are the main strengths and weaknesses of this training?
+What do you think are the main strengths of this training ?

 I would not mention any particular strength or weakness.
 This training requires above all a very great motivation and implies a lot of writing in order to describe your professional and school career.

-They say that the current educational level has dropped, what do you think about it?
+Current educational level : what do you think about it ?

 This is my personal opinion, but I would say that the diploma I obtained in 1990 corresponds to one to two years of college nowadays.
 Also, it might be useful for certain (technical) individuals from the French Ministry of National Education to integrate training within our industries in order to acquire a better knowledge regarding this topic and to be able to transmit it better to the new generation?